alevosia/discord-music-bot/readme.md

 ##Setting it up:
 * Clone the repository
 * Create a [Discord](https://discordapp.com/) account
-* Go to User Settings -> Appearance and Enable
+* Go to User Settings -> Appearance and enable Developer Mode
-* Create a Discord server then copy your Server's ID and keep it for later user
+* Create a Discord server then copy your Server's ID by right-clicking the server name and keep it for later user
 * Copy your USER ID by typing \\ and mentioning/tagging yourself after it.
 Only get the numbers.
-* Create text channel to be used solely for spamming the music commands then copy the channel's ID and keep it for later
+* Create text channel to be used solely for spamming the music commands then copy the channel's ID using right-click again and keep it for later
 * Create a voice channel for the bot to connect into then copy its channel ID as well
 * Copy your USER ID by typing \\ and mentioning/tagging yourself after it.
 Only get the numbers.
 * [Create an application on Discord](https://discordapp.com/developers/applications/me)